ChuchoDC/ConnectR/Installation_Dependencies.md

 ## **Dependencies**

-To run the `ConnectR` function, the following R packages are required:
+To run the `ConnectR` program, the following R packages are required:

 - **readxl**: For reading Excel files.
 - **dplyr**: For data manipulation and processing.